RichNye/richnye.github.io/_posts/2025-12-08-venturing-into-kubernetes.md

 Kubernetes manages containers automatically.

 It's really that simple.
-I've seen tons of explanations that go into great detail about resiliency, scaling, all that good stuff, but that can be a bit overwhelming for a beginner.
+I've seen tons of explanations that go into great detail about resiliency, scaling, and all that good stuff, but that can be a bit overwhelming for a beginner.
 So really it's about providing a tool that manages an entire estate of containers.
-You define the machines that containers should run on (Kubernetes workers/nodes) and what containers, and how many of each, should run, and Kubernetes makes it happen.
+You define the following:
+- Machines that containers should run on (Kubernetes workers/nodes)<br>
+- The containers that should run - this means the container image and how many containers running that image you want.<br>

+Kubernetes then takes that info and makes it happen.
 If you can grasp that concept, you're good to carry on.

 While learning, I've realised that you can split Kubernetes learning into two main sections:
-- The actual machine architecture that hosts Kubernetes clusters and runs containers
+- The actual machine architecture that hosts Kubernetes clusters and runs containers.
 - The cluster technology itself and all of the different Kubernetes terminology that goes with it.

 We'll begin with the former today - the actual setup involved to get a basic cluster running.